Skip to main content

 • supporting documents as stated on the form.

-If you do not give them these, you may be committing an offence under the Tax Administration Act 1994.
+You need to complete an IR1101 even if your withholder will not need to deduct RLWT.
+If you do not give them an IR1101 or the supporting documents, you may be committing an offence under the Tax Administration Act 1994.

 When RLWT is not deducted